stellar/quickstart/README.md

 ---

-This docker image provides a simple way to run all the components of a Stellar network locally or in CI for development and testing.
+This docker image provides a simple way to run all the components of a Stellar network locally or in CI for development and testing

 > [!IMPORTANT]
 > This docker image is intended for use in development, not production.
 See these docs for how to run Stellar services in production: